Genentech/Isosceles_Paper/README.md

 cd ..
 ```

-Run the following scripts to generate the figures and tables:
+The `mouse_E18_analysis` directory contains the following scripts for generating the figures and tables:
 ```bash
 00_run_isosceles.R
 01_scrnaseq_analysis.R